Skip to Content

 Do vegetables need specific soil pH levels?

-Test your soil first, then adjust with lime or sulfur to hit that sweet spot.
+Test your soil first, then adjust with lime to raise pH or sulfur to lower it for ideal nutrient absorption.

 How to extend harvest with succession planting?